Foreign Exchange Opens Homes and Hearts

 First Day of School!

 This was his first day of school.
 We’ve never had children of our own, so this was a big change for us.
-Even though by now he’d only been here a month, we had learned a bit about Finnish culture, a few words, and we were definitely willing to help me achieve his best.
+Even though by now he’d only been here a month, we had learned a bit about Finnish culture, a few words, and we were definitely willing to help him achieve his best.
 He learned how to walk the dog, we learned how to make his favorite homedish, and we learned a lot about TapOut that year.
 Like any teen he needed to be reminded to make his bed and do his homework.
 We taught him how to tie a tie, and encouraged him to ask a girl to Homecoming.

 Foreign Exchange student with Celiac Disease at homecoming